Sleep apnea: Medications

 There is limited evidence for medication, but 2012 AASM guidelines suggested that acetazolamide "may be considered" for the treatment of central sleep apnea; zolpidem and triazolam may also be considered for the treatment of central sleep apnea, but "only if the patient does not have underlying risk factors for respiratory depression".
 Low doses of oxygen are also used as a treatment for hypoxia but are discouraged due to side effects.

+In December 2024, the FDA approved tirzepatide, an anti-diabetic and weight loss medication, as a component in the combination treatment of adults with obesity suffering from moderate to severe obstructive sleep apnea.
+Other components of the therapy are a reduced-calorie diet and increased physical activity.

 Oral appliances

 An oral appliance, often referred to as a mandibular advancement splint, is a custom-made mouthpiece that shifts the lower jaw forward and opens the bite slightly, opening up the airway.
 These devices can be fabricated by a general dentist.
-Oral appliance therapy (OAT) is usually successful in patients with mild to moderate obstructive sleep apnea.
-While CPAP is more effective for sleep apnea than oral appliances, oral appliances do improve sleepiness and quality of life and are often better tolerated than CPAP.
+Oral appliance therapy is usually successful in patients with mild to moderate obstructive sleep apnea.
+While CPAP is more effective for sleep apnea than oral appliances, oral appliances improve sleepiness and quality of life and are often better tolerated than CPAP.